whitefusion/White-Orchard/source/_posts/Number-String-Boolean-Null-Undefined.md

 ---
-title: Number_String_Boolean_Null_Undefined
+title: "Javascript: Number, String, Boolean, Null & Undefined"
 date: 2018-06-24 22:06:54
 tags:
-    - core
-    - language
+    - javascript
     - note
-    - core
-categories: language
+categories: language core
 ---
+> This is the reading note for " Chapter 3: Types, Values and Variables, Javascript: The definitive guide 5th edition". <br>

 ## Numbers
 JS does not make a distinction between integer values and floating-point values. **All numbers** in JS are represented as a 64-bit floating-point values. </br>